Jabutler95/VampireFight/README.md

   Bite wins vs Scratch.
   Scratch wins vs Garlic.
   Garlic wins vs Bite.
-  Each instance of you winning will steal 1 heart from the enemy.
+  Each instance of you winning will steal one heart from the enemy.
-  Wooden Stake deals 2 damage.
+  Wooden Stake deals two damage.
-  Silver Bullet deals 3 damage.
+  Silver Bullet deals three damage.
-  Crossbow deals 4 damage.
+  Crossbow deals four damage.
-  Each of these can only be used 2 times.
+  Each of these can only be used twice.

   Understanding how damage is dealt:

   Damage is deal to the loser or who has dealt the lesser amount of damage.
-For example, if you choose Crossbow and the Computer chooses Bite, you will deal 3 damage since Bite only deals 1 damage.
+For example, if you choose Crossbow and the Computer chooses Bite, you will deal three damage since Bite only deals one damage.
   How to win:
-  Simply get the enemy vampire to 0 hearts!
+  Get the enemy vampire to zero hearts!

 Technologies Used: HTML, Javascript, CSS.